Seven Causes of Unemployment

-One reason for unemployment is voluntary.
+One cause of unemployment is voluntarily leaving the workforce.
 Some of the unemployed have saved enough money so they can quit unfulfilling jobs.
 They have the luxury to search until they find just the right opportunity.
-The second cause is when workers must move for unrelated reasons.
+The second cause is when workers relocate.
 They are unemployed until they find a position in the new town.

-The third reason is when new workers enter the workforce.
-That includes students who graduate from high school, college or any higher degree program.
+The third cause is when new workers enter the workforce.
+This includes students who graduate from high school, college or any higher degree program.
 They look for a job that fits their new skills and qualifications.
-That's a primary reason for youth unemployment.
+That is a primary cause of youth unemployment.

-The fourth reason is when job seekers re-enter the workforce.
+The fourth cause is when job seekers re-enter the workforce.
 These are people who went through a period in their lives when they stopped looking for work.
 They could have stopped working to raise children, get married or care for elderly relatives.
-These four situations are an unavoidable part of the job search process.
+These four causes are an unavoidable part of the job search process.
 The good news is that frictional unemployment is usually voluntary and short-term.

 Two Causes of Structural Unemployment

 Structural unemployment is neither voluntary nor short-term.
 These next two causes usually lead to long-term unemployment.
 The fifth cause is advances in technology.
-That's when computers or robots replace workers.
-Most of these workers need more training before they can get a new job in their field.
+This is when computers or robots replace workers.
+Most of these workers need more training before they can find a new job in their field.

 The sixth cause is job outsourcing.
-That's when a company moves its manufacturing or call centers to another country.
+That is when a company moves its manufacturing or call centers to another country.
 Labor costs are cheaper in countries with a lower cost of living.
-That occurred in many states after NAFTA was signed in 1994.
+This situation occurred in many states after NAFTA was signed in 1994.
 Many manufacturing jobs moved to Mexico.
 It also occurred once workers in China and India gained the skills needed by American companies.

 What Causes Cyclical Unemployment

-The seventh reason for unemployment is when are fewer jobs than applicants.
+The seventh cause of unemployment is when there are fewer jobs than applicants.
 The technical term is demand-deficient unemployment.
 When it happens during the recession phase of the business cycle, it's called cyclical unemployment.